How to Create an Autism-Friendly Environment for Children

 Consider Service Dogs

 Service dogs are protected under the Americans with Disabilities Act, meaning they can accompany your little one to places as diverse as buses and restaurants.
 They can be an expensive commitment, however, organizations specializing in providing autism service dogs may offer advice on grants or fundraising.
+Find out more about financing a service dog here.

 Decorate the walls in soothing colors and patterns.
 Use sounds and textures that you know they respond positively to.
 Make this their space, a place where they can feel at their most comfortable, and where they can explore their senses at a pace that suits them.